 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Main supply.
-The meter is located within the vestibule.
+Mains supply.
+The meter and the consumer unit are boxed within the hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Main supply.
-The meter is located within an external box.
-Water plumbing bathus on fittings Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains supply.
+The meter is located within a external box at ground level, to the front elevation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Main supply.
+Mains supply.
 Pipework (where seen) is of copper and PVC.
 There is a stainless steel bowl and drainer sink unit to the kitchen fittings.
-There are white fittings to the shower room, comprising enclosure with electric shower and combi vanity unit with wash hand basin and WC.
+There are white fittings to the shower room, comprising enclosure with electric shower unit, wash hand basin and WC.
+Heating and hot water Accessible parts of the system were visually inspected enart meaning and not water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 There is a gas fired central heating system, which also provides hot water.
-A combi boiler is wall mounted within a storage cupboard to the vestibule.
+A combi boiler is wall mounted within the kitchen.
 The boiler serves wall mounted radiators.
 The radiator to the shower room is of a towel rail type.
-The programmer for the system is integral with the boiler.
+The programmer for the system is located within the hall, and there is also a room thermostat adjacent.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is to the mains sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.